Your Itinerary

 Drive to the lakeside town of Rotorua, situated over an active geothermal zone and known for its volcanic features and rich Maori heritage.
 Stop en route at the Waitomo Glowworm Caves, and take a boat ride through this spectacular underground realm to see thousands of flickering glowworms light up in the dark.

-On a full-day excursion, head to the Maori-owned Kohutapu Lodge, our base for exploring New Zealand's indigenous culture.
-See ancient rock carvings and learn about their spiritual significance to the Maori people, both past and present.
-Watch as a hangi lunch is prepared the traditional way--buried in an underground pit—and enjoy the resulting feast with your Maori hosts.
-After lunch, take a walk through the 800-year-old podocarp trees in Whirinaki Rainforest, learning the history of the forest and spotting endemic birds and medicinal plants.
+Begin your full-day excursion with a walk through the 800-year-old podocarp trees in Whirinaki Rainforest, learning the history of the forest and spotting endemic birds and medicinal plants.
+Then head to the Maori-owned Kohutapu Lodge, our base for exploring New Zealand's indigenous culture.
+Watch as a hangi lunch is prepared the traditional way-—buried in an underground pit—and enjoy the resulting feast with your Maori hosts.
+After lunch see ancient rock carvings and learn about their spiritual significance to the Maori people, both past and present.
 Return to Rotorua for an optional evening meal or a well-deserved soak in the hot springs.

 Day 5 - Rotorua/Christchurch

-Day 9 - Queenstown/Fiordland National Park
+Day 9 - Lake Tekapo/Queenstown

 Day 12 - Queenstown/Melbourne